projectpomsky/projectpomsky/README.md

 The following is either shown or hidden by chance with 3 to 1 odds of being hidden on any given day. 😉🤭😊😂🤪 https://github.com/projectpomsky/projectpomsky2

+I don't want to be held responsible for any of this shit. 🙃 So I did that to have the best of both worlds. 😇

+God I love being free! 🥰🥰🥰

-I'm gonna miss you Evony people. 🥺 Never give up! 😉
+I'm gonna miss you Evony people. 🥺 One person in particular..
+We will meet again I'm sure. 😉 Regardless, never give up! 😉

 Glory to Ukraine! 🇺🇦